iverasp/-carlosfm_lm3886_amp/README.md

 The Zobel network is placed on the speaker terminals
 Feedback resistor is placed on chip terminals (3, 9)
 The 2.2uF input cap is too big to fit on the board.
 Place it somewhere convenient instead.
+Resistor RM is placed on chip terminals (8, 4)